mofuwu/outages-analysis/README.md

 | severe weather                |         34.252   |         28.9607  |         12.9862  |
 | system operability disruption |          7.41131 |          6.70593 |          3.28277 |

+The pivot table shows how much money is lost from the residential, commercial, and industrial sector from different outage causes.

 Given that the distributions of money lost in residential, commercial, and industrial sector are very similar, it is hard to tell whether the money lost in one sector is different from the other.
 In respond to this, we plot a pivot table to investigate the difference between money lost of three sectors under different categories of events that cause the power outage.
 This can also help us explore the pattern of money lost due to different categories of events for each sector respectively.

 In this pivot table, we observe that the average money lost from industrial sector is significantly smaller under all categories of events than from the other two sectors, which is consistent with the conclusion we draw in the univariate analysis.
 The average money lost in residential and commercial sectors are very close.
 There is a slightly higher average money lost in residential sector due to equipment failure, intentional attack, public appeal, severe whether, and system operability disruption.
 The rest categories of events results in slightly higher average money lost in commercial sector.